dani-beltran/my-deno-api-sandbox/README.md

 This is just a dummy CRUD API to test out Deno

+## Dependencies

+You need deno 1.13.2 (release, x86_64-apple-darwin) installed in your system.

 ## How to run the API server

 Execute in the project folder